JakeSidSmith/antler/README.md

 ## Usage

-Currently Antler only supports supplying a root directory to lint from, but I intend allow multiple root directories in the future.
+Currently Antler only supports supplying a root directory to lint from, but I intend to allow multiple root directories in the future.

 ```shell
 antler <directory>